In 2019, the RMS Titanic wreckage was visited by humans for the first time in almost a decade. What they witnessed was the ship "returning to nature."

-New footage of the Titanic wreck shows the “shocking” deterioration of the Belfast-built ship that famously sank during its maiden voyage in 1912, claiming more than 1,500 lives.
+Footage of the Titanic wreck shows the “shocking” deterioration of the Belfast-built ship that famously sank during its maiden voyage in 1912, claiming more than 1,500 lives.

-Earlier this month, EYOS Expeditions led an expedition to the Titanic wreckage site where divers got up close to the ship's remains, the first mission of its kind since 2005.
+In August 2019, EYOS Expeditions led an expedition to the Titanic wreckage site where divers got up close to the ship's remains, the first mission of its kind since 2005.

 EYOS noted that before commencing the dives, the crew held a memorial service at the site and laid a wreath in honor of those who died during the Titanic's sinking.